 What is matcha?

 Matcha has approximately 1/3 the caffeine of coffee, with very high levels of the amino acid, L-theanine – the calming chemical known to both energise and relax.
 This perfect balance works to enhance mental alertness and increase energy without the jitters common with coffee consumption.
-Japanese monks were known to sip matcha tea to help ease their mind for meditation while the subtle caffeine content would create focus – clarity, focus, alertness and greens all rolled into one conconction, convinced yet?!
+Japanese monks were known to sip matcha tea to help ease their mind for meditation while the subtle caffeine content would create focus – clarity, focus, alertness and greens all rolled into one.
+Convinced yet?!

 Matcha is an antioxidant powerhouse.
 The best way of putting this into perspective is with its ORAC value.
 An ORAC value determines how readily available the antioxidants in a food or drink are, and how effective those antioxidants are in the body at neutralising free radicals.
 Matcha has one of the highest ORAC values of a natural food product – with a level of 1384, compared to goji berries at 253 and blueberries at 93.
 According to the free radical theory of ageing, antioxidants help slow oxidative processes and free radical damage, thereby helping prevent age-related degeneration and disease – making Matcha an anti-ageing powerhouse.
 In addition to this, the amino acid L-Theanine doesn’t just increase clarity and focus, a side effect of L-Theanine is the production of dopamine and serotonin, and therefore Matcha can also help enhance mood, improve memory and promote better concentration.
 Further to this, the catechins in Matcha have been shown to have antibiotic properties, thereby increasing immunity.

 Our Japanese serving bowls are first heated with hot water, dried (to prevent powder lumps), and then filled with a scoop of finely sieved matcha.
-We then fill to 1/3 full with water at 80 degrees celcius (to prevent burning the matcha), before rapidly whisking with a traditional bamboo whisk until light and frothy.
-Time to put down that cup of coffee and jump on the Matcha bandwagon? you can purchase your own 100% pure organic matcha, sourced from the rolling hills of Uji, Japan here.
+We then fill to 1/3 full with water at 80 degrees Celcius (to prevent burning the matcha), before rapidly whisking with a traditional bamboo whisk until light and frothy.
+Time to put down that cup of coffee and jump on the Matcha bandwagon? you can purchase your own 100% certified organic matcha sourced from Tea Gardens in Uji, Kyoto and Kagoshima here.